ipython/ipython-in-depth/Exercise-2/Exercise-2.md

 - Binding multiple documents to the same kernel
     - Notebook + console workflow
-    - Markdown + console workflow
+        - Open Notebook A and B,
-    - Python code file + console workflow
+        - change notebook B kernel to be the same as "Notebook A"
-    - Open notebook in classic notebook, modify, save and reopen in Lab (hint: look in Help menu)
+        - See how state is shared.
-    - Try creating new document/notebook/terminal/console
+    - Markdown + console workflow; Python code file + console workflow
-    - Open two notebooks with the same kernel
+        - Open "report.md" and follow instructions.
     - Go to the Running tab to shut down all kernels

 - Try arranging different layout, and refresh the page.
 Get a feeling of which layout element persist across refresh